Last update: 2020-04-07

 The context of Paul’s quote of Habakkuk is promised sufferings in the near future with redemption from the Chaldeans and other nations in the end.
 Paul continues to encourage patient endurance and hope:

-26 Likewise the Spirit also helps in our weaknesses.
-For we do not know what we should pray for as we ought, but the Spirit Himself makes intercession for us with groanings which cannot be uttered.
-27 Now He who searches the hearts knows what the mind of the Spirit is, because He makes intercession for the saints according to the will of God.
+26 Likewise the Spirit helps us in our weakness; for we do not know how to pray as we ought, but that very Spirit intercedes with sighs too deep for words.
+27 And God, who searches the heart, knows what is the mind of the Spirit, because the Spirit intercedes for the saints according to the will of God.

-31 What then shall we say to these things?
-If God is for us, who can be against us?
-32 He who did not spare His own Son, but delivered Him up for us all, how shall He not with Him also freely give us all things?
-33 Who shall bring a charge against God’s elect?
+31 What then are we to say about these things?
+If God is for us, who is against us?
+32 He who did not withhold his own Son, but gave him up for all of us, will he not with him also give us everything else?
+33 Who will bring any charge against God’s elect?
 It is God who justifies.
-34 Who is he who condemns?
-It is Christ who died, and furthermore is also risen, who is even at the right hand of God, who also makes intercession for us.
-35 Who shall separate us from the love of Christ?
-Shall tribulation, or distress, or persecution, or famine, or nakedness, or peril, or sword?
-36 As it is written:
+34 Who is to condemn?
+It is Christ Jesus, who died, yes, who was raised, who is at the right hand of God, who indeed intercedes for us.
+35 Who will separate us from the love of Christ?
+Will hardship, or distress, or persecution, or famine, or nakedness, or peril, or sword?
+36 As it is written,

 The last verse is a quote from Psalm 44 which promises present troubles but hopes for future redemption.
 It also mentions Israel being scattered among the nations and asks God to rescue them. (a possible reference to Israel being reformed)

-37 Yet in all these things we are more than conquerors through Him who loved us.
-38 For I am persuaded that neither death nor life, nor angels nor principalities nor powers, nor things present nor things to come, 39 nor height nor depth, nor any other created thing, shall be able to separate us from the love of God which is in Christ Jesus our Lord.
-(Romans 8)
+37 No, in all these things we are more than conquerors through him who loved us.
+38 For I am convinced that neither death, nor life, nor angels, nor rulers, nor things present, nor things to come, nor powers, 39 nor height, nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord.
+(Romans 8:37-39)

 Here Paul also makes the point of the irresistible nature of God’s grace that nothing physical can separate us from it, again relating it to his theme of contrasting physical and spiritual.
 Now, lets continue with the context in Galatians:

-16 knowing that a man is not justified by the works of the law but by faith in Jesus Christ, even we have believed in Christ Jesus, that we might be justified by faith in Christ and not by the works of the law; for by the works of the law no flesh shall be justified.
-(Gal 2)
+yet we know that a person is justified not by the works of the law but through faith in Jesus Christ.
+And we have come to believe in Christ Jesus, so that we might be justified by faith in Christ, and not by doing the works of the law, because no one will be justified by the works of the law.
+(Gal 2:16)